rqsrdco/Android-for-Python/Android-for-Python-Users/README.md

 ### requirements

 This is basically the list of pip packages and the Python version that your app depends on.
 It is important that you understand what your app depends on.
+The requirements list must be complete, missing one item is the most common cause of a run time crash on Android.

 The current Buildozer default version for Kivy is obsolete, change it to:
 ```
 requirements = python3,kivy==2.0.0
 ```
-The list must be complete, missing one item is the most common cause of a run time crash on Android.

 Some packages don't automatically references their dependencies, so these will have to be explicitly added.
 For example: